Aries Clean Energy

 Gasification Process Terms

-Feedstock – Energy-containing biomass material (see biomass above) used to feed the gasification / waste-to-energy process.
+Feedstock – Energy-containing biomass material (see biomass above) used to feed the gasification / renewable energy process.

 Examples for gasification include: